• Skip to primary navigation

 Creamy chicken and rice soup in a bowl with a spoon.

-Creamy chicken and rice soup is warm, comforting, and easy to make in about 30 minutes on the stovetop.
-It's filled with shredded rotisserie chicken, vegetables, and long grain white rice in a creamy herb broth.
+Flavor/texture: Creamy and comforting.
+Filled with shredded rotisserie chicken, vegetables, and white rice in a creamy herb broth.

 Jump to: